Rick Darling: Test player

 Darling was given his chance in the Australian Test team through the defection of several players to World Series Cricket in 1977.
 In October 1977 Ray Robinson listed Darling as a test possibility, saying Darling and Dav Whatmore "both look test material for the future".
 However at the beginning of the season he was 12th man for South Australia against the Indian team.
 Darling eventually got back into the first eleven and scored runs, playing particularly well against Western Australia, making 45 and 100.
 He made 101 against Tasmania in a one-day game, which won him the Man of the Match Award nd saw him come into discussions about possibly opening for Australia, especially as the test team had been unable to find a consistent opening combination throughout the summer.
 Darling's other scores were 0 and 43 against Victoria and 39 and 15 against WA.

-Darling was selected for the Australian side for the fifth test against India and subsequent tour of the West Indies (both were announced on the same day).
+Darling was selected for the Australian team for the fifth test against India and subsequent tour of the West Indies (both were announced on the same day).
 He later recalled, "I was at the local water ski beach having a ski and first thing I knew was dad came down in the ute in a cloud of dust and was yelling out from the other side of the river 'come over here, get to Adelaide and play in the fifth Test'".
 Also selected to make his test debut was Graeme Wood of Western Australia; it was thought Wood and Darling two could make an ideal opening combination, although Wood was only 21 and Darling just 20.
-Darling was the youngest member of the tour side.
+Darling was the youngest member of the tour team.
 Ian Chappell wrote, "I applaud the selection" of Darling, saying "he is as good a hooker as you will find in Shield cricket and uses his feet well to spin bowlers."
 Chapell added "I am not convinced about him opening in test matches yet, but if he is brought along gradually on tour he may be the answer to a long-standing Australian problem."

 Australia's gamble on Wood and Darling made dividends with the two of them putting on 89 for the first wicket, Australia's best opening partnership of the series.
 Darling made 65.
 Bill O'Reilly said he "functioned with extraordinary confidence" and called it "a magnificent debut which will give Australian cricket a lift."
 Darling followed his up with 56 in the second innings, helping Australia win the game.